RichardPalme/fasm/README.md

 ## Using this repo
 This repository can be used to mine the frequent generalized subgraphs in a graph database of undirected labeled graphs by making use of graph edit distances.
+The graphs in the database can have vertex and/or edge labels.
+The mining process uses a taxonomy on the vertex labels.
 For more information about this method, see

 R. Palme, P. Welke: "Frequent Generalized Graph Mining via Graph Edit Distances", under review at SeDaMi’22 Workshop at ECML/PKDD.

+To read about the inner workings of the algorithm, see

 R. Palme: "Frequent Approximate Subgraph Mining with Polynomial Delay", master's thesis.

-The graphs in the database can have vertex and/or edge labels.
-The mining process uses a taxonomy on the vertex labels.

 The executable `generalized_FSM` is used to mine the freq. generalized subgraphs.
 Options for `generalized_FSM`: